28, February 2026 LAGOS, NIGERIA

 Audience Plenary

-Open floor for reflections, key takeaways, and audience engagement.
+Open floor for reflections, key takeaways, and audience

 12:30 pm